How To Dehydrate Watermelon

 How To Condition Your Fruit or Vegetables

-I live in the DRY DESERT: I set my fruit and vegetables on my countertop for 5-7 days.
-Ten days is even better to make sure everything is dry before using your FoodSaver unit.
+I used to live in the DRY DESERT: I set my fruit and vegetables on my countertop for 5-7 days.
+Ten days are even better to make sure everything is dry before using your FoodSaver unit.

-My favorite containers to store these in are wide-mouth quart mason jars.
-I remove the air with my FoodSaver® Jar Sealer.
+My favorite containers to store these in, are wide-mouth quart mason jars.
+I remove the air with my FoodSaver® Jar Sealer to create the vacuum seal for the airtight container I need.
 This FoodSaver® Jar Sealer is built into my unit.
-This one is also workable for other units, at least the hose anyway.
+This one is also workable for other units, at least the hose is designed for flexible use.
 FoodSaver® Jar Sealer The unit must have an accessory hose opening.
-Please note, I do not use oxygen absorbers, it’s a personal thing.
-I only dehydrate what I will eat within one year.
+Please note that I don’t use oxygen absorbers; it’s a personal thing.
+I only dehydrate what we’ll eat within one year.

 Food Saver